-- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that autologous chondrocyte implantation (ACI) is medically necessary when all of the following criteria are met: - A. Age 18 55 years, or documented skeletal maturity if < 18; - B. BMI < 35 cm/ $M^2$ ; - C. Focal, full-thickness (grade III or IV) articular cartilage defect involving the femoral condyle (medial, lateral, or trochlear); - D. Femoral condyle defect size $1-10 \text{ cm}^2$ ; - E. Disabling symptoms such as locking, swelling, or knee pain that is unresponsive to conservative treatment for a minimum of 2 months (e.g., medication, physical therapy) AND arthroscopic or other surgical repair; - F. Knee is stable with intact menisci and ligaments, has normal joint space by X-ray, and is in good alignment (a corrective procedure to stabilize the knee may be performed in combination with or prior to autologous chondrocyte implantation [ACI]); - G. Surgery is not intended to treat osteoarthritis of the knee; - H. Patient is willing and able to comply with prescribed postoperative rehabilitative program. - II.
-It is the policy of PHW that osteochondral allograft transplant OR osteochondral autograft transplant of the knee is considered medically necessary when all of the following criteria are met: - A. Focal, full-thickness (grade III or IV) articular cartilage defect of the lateral or medial femoral condyle, or trochlear region of the knee; - B. For osteochondral autograft transplant (e.g., OATS/Mosaicplasty), lesion is ≤ 2 cm; or for osteochondral allograft transplant (e.g., OCA), lesion is > 2cm; - C. Disabling symptoms such as locking, swelling, or knee pain that is unresponsive to conservative treatment for a minimum of two months (medication, physical therapy); - D. No evidence of arthritis on the corresponding tibial surface; - E. Normal appearing hyaline cartilage surrounding the border of the defect; and absent or minimal changes in surrounding articular cartilage; - F. Normal knee alignment; - G. Not currently a candidate for total or partial knee replacement.
+- I. It is the policy of Pennsylvania Health and Wellness[®] (PHW) that autologous chondrocyte implantation (ACI) is medically necessary when all of the following criteria are met: - A. Age 18 through 55 years, or documented skeletal maturity if < 18; - B. BMI < 35 kg/m2; - C. Focal, full-thickness (grade III or IV) articular cartilage defect involving the femoral condyle (medial, lateral, or trochlear); - D. Femoral condyle defect size 1 through 10 cm2; - E. Disabling symptoms such as locking, swelling, or knee pain that are unresponsive to conservative treatment for a minimum of two months (e.g., medication, physical therapy); - F. Previous unsuccessful arthroscopic or surgical revision/repair procedure; - G. Knee is stable with intact menisci and ligaments, has normal joint space by X-ray, and is in good alignment (a corrective procedure to stabilize the knee may be performed in combination with or prior to autologous chondrocyte implantation [ACI]); - H. Surgery is not intended to treat osteoarthritis of the knee; - I. No previous surgery to repair articular cartilage defects with cartilage transfer; - J. Member/enrollee is willing and able to comply with prescribed postoperative rehabilitative program; - II.
+It is the policy of PHW that osteochondral allograft transplant OR osteochondral autograft transplant of the knee is considered medically necessary when all of the following criteria are met: - A. Age 18 through 55 years, or documented skeletal maturity if < 18; - B. BMI <35 kg/m2; - C. Focal, full-thickness (grade III or IV) articular cartilage defect of the lateral or medial femoral condyle, or trochlear region of the knee; - D. For osteochondral autograft transplant (e.g., osteochondral autograft transplantation system [OATS]/mosaicplasty), lesion is ≤ 2 cm2; or for osteochondral allograft (OCA) transplant, unipolar lesion that is > 2cm2; - E. Disabling symptoms such as locking, swelling, or knee pain that are unresponsive to conservative treatment for a minimum of two months (e.g., medication, physical therapy);

+- F. No evidence of arthritis on the corresponding tibial surface; - G. Normal appearing hyaline cartilage surrounding the border of the defect, and absent or minimal changes in surrounding articular cartilage; - H. Normal knee alignment; - I. Not currently a candidate for total or partial knee replacement.